oracle-quickstart/oke-sysdig/README.md

 - An OCI account, the Oracle CLI (Resource Manager) and Terraform installed and configured.
 Find the step by step instructions in hte [Oracle QuickStart Prerequisites](https://github.com/oracle-quickstart/oci-prerequisites).
 - A [Sysdig account](https://sysdig.com/company/start-free).
 Configuration parameters
   - Sysdig Access Key: From Sysdig panel go to Settings > Agent installation and copy the alphanumeric string.
-  - [Agent Collector url, port and Node Image Analyzer endpoint](https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges).
+  - [Agent Collector url, port and Sysdig Secure endpoint](https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges).
 Make sure to choose the right ones matching your SaaS region.
 - If the Snyk integration is enabled, you need the Snyk monitor configured and running on the same cluster.

 ## Usage options